The Library of Babel: Quine's reduction

 W. V. O. Quine notes that the Library of Babel is finite, and that any text that does not fit in a single book can be reconstructed by finding a second book with the continuation.
 The size of the alphabet can be reduced by using Morse code even though it makes the books more verbose; the size of the books can also be reduced by splitting each into multiple volumes and discarding the duplicates.
 Writes Quine, "The ultimate absurdity is now staring us in the face: a universal library of two volumes, one containing a single dot and the other a dash.
 Persistent repetition and alternation of the two are sufficient, we well know, for spelling out any and every truth.
 The miracle of the finite but universal library is a mere inflation of the miracle of binary notation: everything worth saying, and everything else as well, can be said with two characters."

+Quine’s two-volume reduction, however, conflates a library with an alphabet.
+A volume containing a dot and a volume containing a dash are sufficient symbols for constructing any finite text, but they do not themselves contain those texts.
+The information distinguishing one text from another lies in the ordered sequence of repetitions.
+If all duplicates are discarded, that sequence must be recorded elsewhere.
+Without such an external ordering mechanism, only the two individual symbols remain.
+Thus the information content of the original library cannot be compressed into two books—it has merely been displaced into the instructions required to reconstruct each string, which would require an infinite library.